BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 **Pruned Mainnet.** This will cut the blockchain you're storing down to just the last 550 blocks.
 If you're not mining or running some other Bitcoin service, this should be plenty for validation.

-**Testnet.** This gives you access to an alternative Bitcoin blockchain where the Bitcoins don't actually have value.
+**Testnet.** This gives you access to an alternative Bitcoin blockchain where the bitcoins don't actually have value.
 It's intended for experimentation and testing.

 **Pruned Testnet.** This is just the last 550 blocks of Testnet ... because the Testnet blockchain is pretty big now too.

 **Private Regtest.** This is Regression Testing Mode, which lets you run a totally local Bitcoin server.
 It allows for even more in-depth testing.
 There's no pruning needed here, because you'll be starting from scratch.

-We suggest Testnet if you're planning to play around and learn Bitcoin and a Pruned setup unless you're planning to set up a miner or a complex Bitcoin service.
+We suggest testnet if you're planning to play around and learn Bitcoin and a pruned setup unless you're planning to set up a miner or a complex Bitcoin service.

 ## Getting Started at a Cloud Provider

 First you'll need to choose a cloud provider.
-The commands in this document are derived from the script we use at linode.com, and they should also work at digitalocean.com.
+The commands in this document are derived from the script we use at linode.com; they should also work at digitalocean.com.

 ### Set Up an Account